-This is a convenience function for the homassistant.toggle function.
+This is a convenience function for the homeassistant.toggle function.
 It is able to flip the state of pretty much anything in Home Assistant that can be turned on or off.

-- entity_id (str) Fully qualified id of the thing to be turned off (e.g., light.office_lamp, scene.downstairs_on). - kwargs Zero or more keyword arguments.
+- entity\id (str) Fully qualified id of the thing to be turned off (e.g., light.office\lamp, scene.downstairs\on). - \\kwargs Zero or more keyword arguments.